jackdesert/arscca/README.md

 Requirements.txt
 ----------------

-requirements.txt is not being used (yet) in this project because `pip freeze` creates an arscca egg, which appears to lead to the source code being copied to env/src, which leads to deployment headaches because you change what's in git and the stale code in env/src runs instead...

-TODO: Figure out how to use requirements.txt without source code being copied
+When you generate requirements.txt, make sure you use the --exclude-editable flag

+    env/bin/pip freeze --exclude-editable > requirements.txt

+Otherwise an arscca egg will be created, and you may end up serving stale code in production.

 Backlog
 -------